evergreen-ci/git-co-evg-base/README.md

 ```

 If you are running into the issue above but are sure that the correct version of Python is installed on your computer,
-you can explicitly specify a path to the correct Python installation during installation.
+you can explicitly specify a path to the correct Python version during installation.

 ```bash
 $ which python3.9